thatchereames/thatchereames/README.md

 # Hi, I'm Thatcher 👋
 ## 🧑🏻 About Me
-🎓 Attending University of California San Diego
+🎓 Attending the University of California, San Diego

 📝 Majoring in Mathematics and Computer Science